facebookincubator/velox/velox/docs/functions/presto/aggregate.rst

     Returns a multimap created from the input ``key`` / ``value`` pairs.
     Each key can be associated with multiple values.

+.. function:: product(x) -> bigint|double

+    Returns a product of non-NULL input values.
+If all input values are NULL, the result is NULL.

+    Supported types are: TINYINT, SMALLINT, INTEGER, BIGINT, REAL, and DOUBLE.

+    Return type is BIGINT for integer inputs and DOUBLE for floating point inputs.

 .. function:: set_agg(x) -> array<[same as input]>

     Returns an array created from the distinct input ``x`` elements.